 -Not to be outdone, the Boston Red Sox’s Pedro Martinez picked up where Clemens left off, winning both the pitching Triple Crown and the Cy Young Award for the American League the next season in 1999.
 With a 23-4 record, a 2.07 ERA, and an impressive 313 strikeouts, the rising star Martinez etched his name into the MLB record books.

 -In 2011, both leagues’ Cy Young Award winners also claimed their league’s pitching Triple Crown!
 In the NL, the Los Angeles Dodgers’ Clayton Kershaw dominated with 21 wins, a 2.28 ERA, and 248 strikeouts.
 Meanwhile, Detroit Tigers ace Justin Verlander racked up impressive Triple Crown totals in the AL, with 24 wins, a 2.40 ERA, and 250 strikeouts.
 As of 2014, these two pitchers are the most recent players to win the MLB’s pitching Triple Crown.

 Not all of us have the luxury of a Cy Young or Triple Crown winner to throw us pitches during batting practice.
-The next best thing is a Wheelhouse Batting Cage with a high-quality pitching machine!
+The next best thing is a batting cage and a pitching machine from Wheelhouse Batting Cages!
 Find out more about our fun baseball practice solutions today.